ServiceStackApps/Chat-React/README.md

 ### Accessing State and Properties

-The child components can then access all properties assigned to it via its `this.props` collection.
-The  `Sidebar` uses this to generate a dynamic list of child `User` components for each active user.
+Each component has access to all properties assigned to it via its `this.props` collection.
+The  `Sidebar` uses this to generate a dynamic list of child `User` components for each currently subscribed user in `this.props.users`.

-In addition to its properties, Sidebar also maintains its own `hideExamples` state (invisible to other Components) which it uses to determine whether to show the **Example Commands** or not, as well as the appropriate **show** or **hide** action label to display.
+In addition to properties, `Sidebar` maintains its own `hideExamples` state (invisible to other Components) which it uses to determine whether to show the **Example Commands** or not, as well as what appropriate **show** or **hide** action label to display.

 ### Modify State with Callbacks

-We can also see how children are able to modify its parent state via a `onClick={this.toggleExamples}` callback which directs the Sidebar component to change the `hideExamples` state.
-The `this.setState()` API is what Components use to modify its state and re-render its UI.
+We can also see how children are able to modify its parent state via the `onClick={this.toggleExamples}` callback, invoking the Sidebar's `toggleExamples` method and modifying the `hideExamples` state with `this.setState()` which is the API used to modify a Components State and re-render its UI:

 ```js
 var Sidebar = React.createClass({